 - This feature works with ARC 2019.01.31.00 Beta or newer

 Additionally, each Arduino model will have a different MCU (microcontroller) with different capabilities for servos, PWM, and Analog.
 Consult the datasheet/manual of the Arduino you're using to ensure you understand what ports are available for different commands.
 For example, some Arduino models only allow PWM/Servos on specific digital ports.
 Meanwhile, other Arduino's share I2C with Analog ports.
 You will have to determine what ports are available because we have no idea due to the number of Arduino versions out there.
 For example, servo ports on Arduino UNO must be PWM ports 3, 5, 6, 9, 10, and 11.
 These limitations are that of the Arduino libraries and hardware.

 There's a significant number of Arduino's variations out there each with slight modifications.
 This means the base firmware provided in this tutorial can be modified for various Arduino configurations.
 Also, you are free to add new features to the Arduino firmware and register them as Capabilities to be used in ARC.
 But, that's a future edit of this tutorial :).

 Compatible Official Arduinos

-The ARC software is compatible a number of arduino products, which the firmware can be found on their respective pages.
+The ARC software is compatible with a number of Arduino products, which the firmware can be found on their respective pages.
 Find your Arduino board and download the firmware from this page: https://synthiam.com/Support/Hardware/Hardware-Overview